 There is nothing new about the fact that Slovakia is a country of wine.
 We have great conditions for growing grape vines, in addition to hundreds of years of experience with wine production.
 And, truly important, we know how to fully enjoy the results of our vinicultural achievements :) In the Bratislava of old, wineries were plentiful and recognised as places to socialize with other townsmen as equals – no matter the social status, place of origin, or other distinguishing feature.
 And the all good traditions should be kept, right?
 At Viecha malych vinarov we found a wine bar that embraces the tradition of great wine and neighborly atmosphere that also happens to be one of our favorite spots for tasting local wines!

-The first of their two taverns is located on the charming, tree-lined Košická Street.
+The first of their three taverns is located on the charming, tree-lined Košická Street.
 While this original location is a bit further from the city centre, those 30 minutes of walking to get there, or the short few minutes via public transport, are really worth it.
 The closest bus stop is Trhovisko, situated outside our legendary marketplace Miletičova.

 (source: official FB site: Viecha malych vinarov)